ida/servile/README.md

-You can also install servile globally with `npm i servile -g` and the do this of the commandline in any directory:
+You can also install servile globally with `npm i servile -g` and then do this of the commandline in any directory:

     serve